OCA/sale-workflow/sale_pricelist_technical/readme/CONFIGURE.rst

-To use this module, you need to go to Sale / Configuration / Pricelists
+To use this module, you should be member of "Technical / Basic Pricelists".

+* Go to Sale / Configuration / Pricelists

 * Check the box "Is Technical" on your desired pricelist